Demonstrating the Elliptical Orbit of Mars using Naked Eye Data: Conclusions

-In Figure \ref{copernicus} we show Copernicus' model for the orbit of Mars.
-He retained the notion of perfectly circular orbits and therefore required an epicycle to account for the known variation of the distance of the planet from the Sun.
-Here we use a primary circle of radius 1.520 AU and one epicycle.
-Perihelion is obtained at position $p$, when r = 1.374 AU.
-The epicycle turns around twice for every rotation of the primary circle.
-The combination gives us a nearly elliptical orbit.

-In Figure \ref{comparison} we compare Copernicus' two circle solution for Mars with the Keplerian ellipse having $a$ = 1.52366 and $e$ = 0.0934.
-The Copernican solution differs from the Keplerian ellipse by as much as 0.027 AU.

 \figcaption[f1.eps] {The cross staff.
 The cardboard cross piece slides up and down the yardstick.
-Using simple geometry we can use this device to determine the angular separation of objects in the sky. }
+Using simple geometry we can use this device to determine the angular separation of two objects in the sky. }

-\figcaption[f2.eps]{Positions of Mars in the ecliptic system, as derived from cross staff observations.
-The solid line is based on a low precision planetary model good to $\pm$1\arcmin ~\citep{vanF_Pul79}.
-The yellow dots are test data obtained using only two reference stars.
-They will be excluded from further analysis. }
+\figcaption[nov21.eps] {Position of Mars on 20/21 November 2018 with respect to five bright stars in Capricornus and Aquarius.
+The lengths of the ``spokes'' of the wheel are equal to the angular separations of Mars and the five stars, as measured with the cross staff.
+Except for $\lambda$ Aqr plus $\beta$ Aqr and $\lambda$ Aqr plus $\delta$ Cap, the other seven combinations of two reference stars can be used to determine the position of Mars. }

+\figcaption[mars_ecl_2016.eps] {Observed positions of Mars from 12 November 2015 to 26 December 2016 UT.
+The solid line shows the true positions, as derived using the algorithm of \citet{vanF_Pul79}. }

-\figcaption[f3.eps] {The outer locus represents the orbit of Mars.
-The dashed X-axis lies along the major axis of Mars' ellipse.
-The inner locus represents the orbit of the Earth, which is assumed to be a perfect circle.
-Mars was observed to be at opposition on May 22, 2016.
-Here we adopt a date of perihelion for Mars of October 25.4, 2016.
-The Sun is at the center of the Earth's orbit, and is at one focus of the Martian ellipse.
+\figcaption[oppos.eps] {The outer locus represents the orbit of Mars.
+The X-axis lies along the major axis of Mars' ellipse.
+The inner locus represents the orbit of the Earth.
+Mars was observed to be at opposition on 22 May 2016 and 25 July 2018.
 Mars' perihelion position is labeled ``p''. }

-\figcaption[f4.eps] {Fits to observed ecliptic longitudes, solving for desired quantities. {\em Top:} Using $a$ = 1.5237 AU and $e$ = 0.0934, we plot the goodness of fit parameter vs. the number of Earth days with respect to October 29.5, 2016 (UT).
-The best fit is obtained for October 25.4 UT. {\em Middle:} Using our value for the date of Mars' perihelion and $a$ = 1.5237 AU, we try various values of the orbital eccentricity.
-The goodness of fit parameter for our dataset is minimized for $e$ = 0.086. {\em Bottom:} Using our value for date of perihelion and $e$ = 0.086, we try various values of the semi-major axis size.
-The goodness of fit parameter is minimized for $a$ = 1.526. }

-\figcaption[f5.eps] {The individual data points shown are the observed ecliptic longitudes of Mars from Table \ref{data}.
-The internal random errors are actually much smaller than the size of the points.
-The three solid lines show the best fits using values of the orbital eccentricity of 0.053, 0.086, and 0.123.
-The first three data points are for display only.
-They were not included for fitting the loci. }

-\figcaption[f6.eps] {Residuals of fits of the three loci shown in Figure \ref{f5}.
-Open circles represent residuals from the best fit (perihelion date October 25.4 UT, $e$ = 0.086, $a$ = 1.526 AU).
-The first three points are for display only.
-They were not included for any fitting.
-Triangles are residuals for $e$ = 0.053, and squares are residuals for $e$ = 0.123.
-Clearly, the lowest and highest values of eccentricity lead to residuals as large as $\pm$1.5 degrees, considerably larger than the uncertainties of the individual data points (about $\pm$ 0.2 deg). }